dipendrajoshi24/Array-c-programming-some-programming-qn/README.md

-Array Programs in C
+# Array Programs in C

-Author: Dipendra Joshi

 Introduction

 This repository contains various programs in C that demonstrate the use of arrays.
 These programs cover different operations such as searching, sorting, and manipulation of arrays.

-Prerequisites
+# Prerequisites

 Basic understanding of C programming language

-GCC compiler (or any other C compiler) installed on your system

 Programs Included